In this reminiscence of the Six Day War, a man recalls his first time at the Kotel as a young boy, when the IDF liberated the Old City of Jerusalem.

 His father drove around the side of Jerusalem’s Old City that this young boy had never seen.
 Then they actually drove into the Old City.

 My friend still lives in Jerusalem.
-In the last 45 years he has been to the Kotel numerous times.
-This includes every family simcha and when his sons were sworn into the IDF.
+He has been to the Kotel numerous times.
+This includes every family celebration and when his sons were sworn into the IDF.
 But he still dreams about that first time he went to the Kotel with his father.